SubhashiniRawat/hello-world/README.md

 # hello-world
-My First Git Hub Project Repository
+My First Git Hub Project Repository.
+It is created using sample hello world repository on http://github.com